Symmetric Arithmetic Circuits

 It is conventional to consider an arithmetic circuit $C$ over $\ff$ with variables $X$ to be computing a polynomial in $\ff[X]$, rather than a function $\ff^X \ra \ff$.
 This polynomial is defined via a similar recursive evaluation, except that now each gate labelled by a variable evaluates to the corresponding formal variable, and we treat addition and multiplication as ring operations in $\ff[X]$.
 Each gate then evaluates to some polynomial in $\ff[X]$.
 The polynomial computed by $C$ is the value of the output gate.

 For more details on arithmetic circuits see~\cite{ShpilkaY10} and for Boolean circuits see~\cite{Vollmer99}.

-There is a known translation that maps arithmetic circuits with unbounded fan-in to arithmetic circuits with constant fan-in with only a polynomial blowup in size and a logarithmic blowup in depth~\cite{Valient1981}.
-It follows that so long as we restrict attention to families of circuits with at least polynomial size and no bound on depth we may thus assume, without a loss of generality, that all gates have fan-in two.
-This assumption simplifies the analysis of these circuits and many cases authors simply define arithmetic circuits to have internal gates with fan-in two (e.g.~\cite{ShpilkaY10}).
-In this paper we are interested in symmetric arithmetic circuits and this translation does not preserve symmetry.
-As such, we cannot assume a bound on fan-in without a loss of generality and we define arithmetic circuits so as to allow for unbounded fan-in.
+By a standard translation (see~\cite{Valient1981}), arithmetic circuits with unbounded fan-in can be mapped to equivalent arithmetic circuits with constant fan-in with only a polynomial blowup in size and a logarithmic blowup in depth.
+This means that so long as we are interested in bounds on circuit size up to polynomial factors we may assume without a loss of generality that all gates have fan-in two.
+This assumption simplifies the analysis of these circuits and in many cases authors simply define arithmetic circuits to have internal gates with fan-in two (e.g.~\cite{ShpilkaY10}).
+In this paper we are interested in symmetric arithmetic circuits and the standard translation does not preserve symmetry.
+As such, we cannot assume a bound on fan-in without a loss of generality and for this reason we define arithmetic circuits so as to allow for unbounded fan-in.